How to Get Feedback

 Most of the time the reason we don’t get valuable feedback is that we are behaving in ways that block it happening.
-A lot of what many people assume are good leadership behaviours actively prevent people from giving them honest or useful feedback.
+A lot of what some many people assume are good leadership behaviours actively prevent people from giving them honest or useful feedback.

 Here, we’re going to cover the ways you can accidentally block yourself getting feedback, and the things you can do instead.